 Antique Metz (from 10 years old)

 The Roman era left many marks on our city: from the outline of roads to their names and from reality to legends, several remains from antique Divodurum Mediomatricorum are still visible today.
 Option to finish the tour at Saint-Maximin to discover Jean Cocteau’s stained-glass windows.
 Throughout his life, one of his sources of inspiration was mythology.

 A new city emerged during the Germany occupation.
 The train station, built at the centre of this exceptional group of urban buildings, symbolises the all-powerful nature of the German empire at the beginning of the 20th century.

-Students and children are the responsibility of the teachers and/or supervisors.
-Discipline is carried out by teachers and school supervisory staff.
+The students and children remain under the responsibility of their teachers and/or supervisors.
+Discipline must be ensured by the teachers and school staff in charge of supervising them.